vmallet/ida-plugins/README.md

 * [idapro_m68k](https://github.com/LucienMP/idapro_m68k): Extends existing support in IDA for the Motorola m68k processor family by adding gdb step-over and type information support.
 Enable type information support so you can press "y" on functions and have the parameters propagate inside and back out of the function.<br>
 _Updated: 2019 07 14 &nbsp;&nbsp; Language: Python_

+* [IDA Pro Translator](https://github.com/kyrus/ida-translator): Assists in decoding arbitrary character sets in an IDA Pro database into Unicode, then automatically invoking a web-based translation service (currently Google Translate) to translate that foreign text into English.<br>
+_Updated: 2015 02 09 &nbsp;&nbsp; Language: Python_

 * [IDAPyHelper](https://github.com/patois/IDAPyHelper): IDAPyHelper is a script for the Interactive Disassembler that helps writing IDAPython scripts and plugins.<br>
 _Updated: 2019 11 23 &nbsp;&nbsp; Language: Python_